-7 All survey statistics (for NYFed and RAND samples) presented in this paper are calculated using sample weights based on population statistics calculated from the 2009 CPS March Supplement survey.
+8 All survey statistics (for NYFed and RAND samples) presented in this paper are calculated using sample weights based on population statistics calculated from the 2009 CPS March Supplement survey (see Appendix).

-8 The 'bubble states' include Arizona, California, Florida, Michigan and Nevada.
+9 The 'bubble states' include Arizona, California, Florida, Michigan and Nevada.

-9 A homeowner is defined to be underwater if they answered no to the question "If you sold your home today, would the proceeds be sufficient to pay off all mortgage loans and any costs of completing the sale?"
-The overall rate of 21% is comparable to that computed by First American CoreLogic, who report that in Table 2, these higher proportions of individuals who are under water partly reflect a greater share of homeowners who bought their homes after 2005.
+among those under age 40 (31%) and those living in the bubble states (29%).10 As shown in Table 2, these higher proportions of individuals who report to be under water on their mortgages partly reflect a greater share of homeowners who bought their homes after 2005.
 However, it also reflects how much equity was taken out by owners during the housing boom, with the proportion with negative equity being much larger among those with higher mortgage debt.
-Finally, the share of mortgage holders who are under water is much higher among investors, defined here as those with 3 or more first mortgages.
-This is consistent with our findings based on the FRBNY Consumer Credit Panel, showing that while historically lower, delinquency rates among this group has recently been considerably higher relative to that for non-investors (Haughwout et al. 2010)
+Finally, the share of mortgage holders under water is much higher among investors, defined here as those with three or more first mortgages.
+This is consistent with ongoing research based on the FRBNY Consumer Credit Panel, showing that while historically lower, delinquency rates among this group has recently been much higher than that for non-investors.

 In summary, the direct impact of the housing crisis has been confined to home owners, who are on average somewhat older and have higher incomes than renters.
-Among owners, many saw considerable gains in housing wealth evaporate during the recession, with those who bought their homes after 2005 (on average younger and with lower incomes) and those living in one of the bubble states experiencing the largest nominal losses and with the highest proportion of mortgages that are currently under water.
-Ultimately, the impact of the decline in house values on a specific household's financial situation and behavior will depend on many factors, including where the house is located, when the house was bought, how it was financed, how much equity was extracted during the housing boom, the ability to make mortgage payments and how long the household plans to live in the home.
+Among owners, many saw considerable gains in housing wealth evaporate during the recession, with those who bought their homes after 2005 (on average younger and with lower incomes) and those living in one of the bubble states experiencing the largest nominal losses and most likely to currently be under water on their mortgage.
+Ultimately, the impact of the decline in the housing market on a specific household's financial situation and behavior will depend on many factors, including where the house is located, when the house was bought, how it was financed, how much equity was extracted during the housing boom, the owner's ability to make mortgage payments and on how long the household plans to live in the home.